asheth22/pwd-generator/README.md

 # 03 JavaScript: Password Generator

-## Your Task
+## My Task

-This week’s homework required me to create an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that I wrote.
+This week’s homework required me to create an application that an employee can use to generate a random password based on criteria they’ve selected.
+The application is optimized for browers, however it is recommended to use Chrome.
 The user interface is responsive, so it adapts to multiple screen sizes.

 The password can include lower case, upper case, number or special characters.
 Approved special characters can be referenced here: [list of Password Special Characters from the OWASP Foundation](https://www.owasp.org/index.php/Password_special_characters).